 Trust Investment Account

-Vermont funds during the fiscal year 2014 were transitioned from an active to a passive strategy.
+The fund's investment management was transitioned during the fiscal year 2014 from an active to a passive strategy.
 This was accomplished through the selection of four Vanguard index funds, three of which were equity based, and one fixed income.
-The result of the restructuring of the portfolio was a reduction in management fees, which declined from 38 basis points to 6 basis points annually at the time of this report.
+The result of the restructuring of the portfolio was a reduction in management fees, which declined from 38 basis points to 6 basis points annually.